 Apple’s AirPods originally launched back in 2017 and quickly they could be seen in the ears of a huge number of commuters on the mass-transit systems of cosmopolitan cities around the world.
-To many commentators this came as something of a surprise, though looking back it’s hard to see why.
+To many

 In terms of ease-of-use and connection quality, Apple’s system beats anything else hands-down, too.
 Just tap the headphones on your iPhone and the thing pretty much deals with itself.
 They can quickly be switched to your Apple laptop, too, thanks to the Bluetooth dropdown menu in the top-right.

 The thing is, though, they are very expensive, and while wireless charging is a legitimately useful new feature, the other updates to the 2019 AirPods are, well, not.
 Yes an hour longer on the batteries is not to be complained at, but there were very few times I ran out of power before since the lovely little case in my pocket kept them going.
 And Siri?
 Well, to be honest, even at home alone with an HomePod and I often prefer to use a screen.
 I’m unlikely to ask Siri anything in public.
 Is that just because I’m British?
 I don’t think so.

 Thankfully (and a little bit surprisingly) Apple has people like me covered; I can replace the charging case without having to stump out for new headphones – slicing a [amazon_link asins=’B01MCW7EOW’ template=’PriceLink’ store=’ajpc-21′ marketplace=’UK’ link_id=’618da1e0-a756-4442-97a8-795a8dc95a17′] bill down to £79 in London (equivalent savings elsewhere).